As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 These “emergency pitches” are a big advantage to having a non-freestanding tent, also there are frequently many additional loops on the top or similar areas where you can tie guy lines to tree branches or similar items to hold up a tent temporarily.

 Better Performance in the Weather

-In some tents, like the Dan Durston X-Mid 2P (also options for 1, and Dyneema 2P), this has been taken up to an even greater length, with all walls having a slight angle it causes wind diversion with limited stakes(4) but also helps to sluff off rain and snow like more high peaked tents!
+In some tents, like the Dan Durston X-Mid 2P (also options for 1 and Dyneema 2P), this has been taken up to an even greater length, with all walls having a slight angle causing wind diversion with limited stakes(4) but also helps to sluff off rain and snow like more high peaked tents!

-As a note, I do currently use a Durston X-Mid 1P currently as the X-Mid geometry is amazing and due to this I have an X-Mid Pro (2P Dyneema) that is coming out in June as the tent is amazing and gives an AMAZING amount of interior space that’s unmatched in other trekking pole tents!
+As a note, I do currently use a Durston X-Mid 1P as the X-Mid geometry is impressive, and due to loving it I also have an X-Mid Pro (2P Dyneema) as the tent is fantastic and gives an AMAZING amount of interior space that’s unmatched in other trekking pole tents!

 Drawbacks to Trekking Pole Tents

 As with any tent, there can be some drawbacks or issues that can be caused by having a trekking pole tent that should be addressed to ensure you have the complete picture.

 Non-Freestanding Tents Are Less Versatile